fillmore-labs/microbatch/README.md

 #### Collector (`collector.Collector`)

 The collector is responsible for managing queued requests and initiating batch processing.
-It operates in a single goroutine, eliminating the need for locks.
+It operates in a single worker goroutine, eliminating the need for locks.
 This design choice simplifies the execution flow and minimizes potential contention issues.
 The collector maintains an array of queued requests and, when a complete batch is formed or a maximum collection time is reached, spawns a processor.